Bartix64312/bazydanych/README.md

 GRANT ALL ON TABLE public.zwroty TO bibliotekarz;
 GRANT ALL ON TABLE public.view_dluznicy TO bibliotekarz;
 GRANT ALL ON TABLE public.view_top_ksiazki TO bibliotekarz;
-GRANT ALL ON TABLE public.wejscia TO bibliotekarz;
+GRANT ALL ON TABLE public.wejscia_wyjscia TO bibliotekarz;
 -- Sekwencje
 GRANT ALL ON SEQUENCE public.filie_id_filii_seq TO bibliotekarz;
 GRANT ALL ON SEQUENCE public.kary_id_kary_seq TO bibliotekarz;